Squeezing by Critical Speeding-up: Applications in Quantum Metrology: Abstract

 \section{Abstract}

 We present an alternative protocol allowing for the preparation of critical states that instead of suffering from the critical slowing-down benefits from the critical speeding-up.
 Paradoxically, we prepare these states by going away from the critical point which allows for the speed-up.
 We apply the protocol to the paradigmatic quantum Rabi model and its classical oscillator limit as well as the Lipkin-Meshkov-Glick model.
 Subsequently, we discuss the application of the adiabatic speed-up protocol in quantum metrology and compare its performance with critical quantum metrology.
-We show that critical quantum metrology with the Lipkin-Meshkov-Glick model cannot even overcome the standard quantum limit, and we argue that, in general, critical metrology is a suboptimal metrological strategy.
+We show that critical quantum metrology with the Lipkin-Meshkov-Glick model cannot even overcome the standard quantum limit, and we argue that, even though critical metrology protocols can overcome it in some cases, critical metrology is a suboptimal metrological strategy.
 Finally, we conclude that systems exhibiting a phase transition are indeed interesting from the viewpoint of quantum technologies, however, it may not be the critical point that should attract the most attention.